-Marius Frank BSc (Hons) NPQH : Consultant – Lecturer – Quality Assurance – Advisor – Animateur – International Project Leadership
+Marius Frank BSc (Hons) NPQH FRSA : Consultant – Lecturer – Quality Assurance – Advisor – Animateur – International Project Leadership

 After a stellar career as a teacher (of science, music and Expressive Arts) and middle leader (including posts as varied as Head of Year, Head of Science and Director of Music) in challenging secondary schools in England, Marius became Headteacher of Bedminster Down School ( and the first BAME Secondary Headteacher in Bristol).
-Despite being named in the bottom 200 performing Secondary Schools in the country in 2000, Marius led the school community to a remarkable transformation, trebling performance outcomes in a decade in charge despite very low standards and low community expectations on entry.
+Despite being named in the bottom 200 performing Secondary Schools in the country in 2000, Marius led the school community to a remarkable transformation, trebling performance outcomes in a decade in charge despite very low standards (and low community expectations) on entry.

-Marius’ ability to manage large and complex projects is exemplified by the successes of a government-funded national programme to reduce the impact and incidence of bulling on children and young people with SEND.
+Marius’ ability to manage large and complex projects is exemplified by the successes of a government-funded national programme to reduce the impact and incidence of bullying on children and young people with SEND.
 1,500 schools received face-to-face training, with 96% of all attendees rating the event as good or outstanding, making them more confident to deal with complex and sensitive incidents.
 The extensive bank of supporting resources was presented in an innovative web-based way, encouraging individual or group exploration and evaluation to support professional development activity.
 The project was given an internal DfE (Department for Education) 1 rating for delivery, the highest grade possible.

 The Youth Justice SEND Quality Mark/Quality Lead mark has now been earned by nearly 50 Teams in England, playing a significant role in securing secure and effective working partnerships between YOTs and other statutory Children’s Services.
 Marius is now turning the amassed knowledge into a framework that identifies and enables Child First Partnership Practice.

 Howard League Award for work in Youth Justice